programmatordev/fluent-validator/README.md

 Let's assume your custom constraints will be in the `src/Constraint` directory.

-All custom constraints must extend the `Constraint` class.
+All custom constraints should extend the `Constraint` class.

 ```php
 // src/Constraint/ContainsAlphanumeric.php